Ananya-Joshi/ananya-joshi.github.io/genai.md

 #### Papers and Blogs

 🎤 Kicked off the [AIxHealth Research](https://www.aixhealth.info/home) to Impact seminar series by previewing our psychiatry assistant systems and the computational resesarch questions underlying them that need to be addressed.

+🎤 Sharing some of our work in November at the NxtAI conference on computational monitoring and AI systems for psychiatry.

 Kevin Ren, Santiago Cortes-Gomez, Carlos Miguel , Ananya Joshi, Ruiqi Lyu, Jingjing Tang, Alistair Turcan, Khurram Yamin, Steven Wu, Bryan Wilder